stas-kh/QUnit-test/README.md

 # QUnit-test
-The repository was created to familiar with writing unit tests using QUnit
+The repository includes simple unit tests written in QUnit